 Campus facilities include seven buildings and an outdoor theater across three blocks in the Clinton Hill neighborhood.

-In contrast to the College’s historic brownstones, its library, McEntegart Hall, was named by the New York State education commissioner as an Electronic Doorway Library.
+In contrast to the University's historic brownstones, its library, McEntegart Hall, was named by New York state's education commissioner as an Electronic Doorway Library.
 The Dillon Child Study Center, a teaching facility for St. Joseph’s child study majors and a preschool for members of the community, was one of the first of its kind on the East Coast.
-Named after the College’s sixth president, S. Elizabeth A. Hill, C.S.J., J.D., the 40,000 square-foot Hill Center features a 270-seat, NCAA-regulation basketball and volleyball court, conference rooms, a dance studio, an outdoor terrace overlooking Vanderbilt Avenue, a fully-equipped sports medicine suite and a 90-car underground parking garage.
+Named after the University’s sixth president, S. Elizabeth A. Hill, C.S.J., J.D., the 40,000 square-foot Hill Center features a 270-seat, NCAA-regulation basketball and volleyball court, conference rooms, a dance studio, an outdoor terrace overlooking Vanderbilt Avenue, a fully-equipped sports medicine suite and a 90-car underground parking garage.

-SJC Long Island is located in Patchogue at 155 West Roe Boulevard, directly off Sunrise Highway.
-Well situated on the South Shore of eastern Long Island, SJC Long Island is just minutes from the Great South Bay, L.I.
-MacArthur Airport, Brookhaven National Laboratory, Orient Point and many of Long Island’s ocean beaches.
+Our Long Island campus is located in Patchogue at 155 W. Roe Blvd., directly off Sunrise Highway.
+Well situated on the South Shore of eastern Long Island, we are just minutes from the Great South Bay, Long Island MacArthur Airport, Brookhaven National Laboratory, Orient Point and many of Long Island’s ocean beaches.
 New York City is just a short ride away, via the Long Island Rail Road.

 Spread over a 32-acre lakeside campus on the outskirts of Patchogue Village, facilities include six buildings and the new Outdoor Field Complex.

 The John A. Danzi Athletic Center boasts an elevated track, six-lane pool, weight room, fitness center and NCAA regulation basketball court that can seat 1,500.
-The $8 million, 33,000-square-foot Business Technology Center opened, housing classrooms, computer labs and faculty offices.
+The state-of-the-art, 33,000-square-foot Business Technology Center houses classrooms, computer labs and faculty offices.